MrCoolition/CAP/README.md

 The service uses the same database credentials as the Streamlit app, provided via the environment variables `AIVEN_HOST`, `AIVEN_PORT`, `AIVEN_DB`, `AIVEN_USER` and `AIVEN_PASSWORD`.

+## Troubleshooting

+If the app displays the message `Mistral OCR unavailable.
+Using GPT Vision only for text extraction.` it means the Mistral service failed or is not configured.
+Provide a valid `MISTRAL_API_KEY` in `st.secrets` to enable the dedicated OCR service.